frodes13/freefly-object-tracker/Elijah Wood Freefly Challenge/README.md

  ## Closing Notes

+ From habit, I encapsulated my project in a workspace to allow for CocoaPods, though I did not end up using any in this demo.

  Thank you, Freefly team for letting me have some fun with your API and Movi CR!
 Stemming from my serious excitement over this project, it was really hard to stop developement as I just kept wanting to explore and add features.